adambor/The9thProofOfFolding/README.md

 ## Conclusion

-We demonstrate that the original Prime design can be extended with a different block format which can securely verify a compact seal definition using zk-STARKs, which can support up to 2^20 (1,048,576) transactions per block.
-At a minimum fee of 1 sat per seal, this can net miners ~1.4 additional BTC per day while supporting over a billion client-side validated transactions per day.
+We demonstrate that the original Prime design can be extended with a different block format which can securely verify a compact seal definition using STARKs, which can support up to 2^20 (1,048,576) transactions per block.
+At a minimum fee of 1 sat per seal, this can net miners ~1.4 additional BTC per day while supporting over a billion batched client-side validated transactions per day.